BSVArchie/Babbage-Browser/README.md

 - ✅ CEF shell with secure wallet backend
 - 🧱 Build the UI from scratch using React + Vite
 - 🔐 Enforce native, secure signing (not in JavaScript)
-- ⚙️ Smart contract integration with sCrypt (or custom) and Authrite
+- ⚙️ Smart contract integration with sCrypt (or custom) and BRC-100/Authrite
 - 🎯 Support micropayments, token gating, and identity-bound access

 ## 📦 Tech Stack